5 Ways to Teach Your Child Responsibility

 Another question we often ask is, "Would you rather save your money for something bigger."
-When she was saving up for her electric scooter, she often came up to us asking if she could buy a candy bar or a Barbie.
-This is when we would ask her that question.
+When she was saving up for her electric scooter, she often came up to us asking if she could buy a candy bar or a Barbie, which is when we would ask her that question.
 I sometimes would help her realize what the consequences were if she chose that Barbie instead, such as, "You could earn your scooter if you did all your chores for three more weeks," or however close she was to her desired item, "If you buy this item it will take you six weeks to earn your scooter."
-When it is put in those terms, she is able to see that impulse buying is not a wise decision.
+When it is put in those terms, she can see that impulse buying is not a wise decision.

 Through our efforts, our daughter has ended up buying things, and later came up to us telling us that it was not a wise decision, because "it's not really that fun to play with, I should have bought... instead," or "I wish I didn't buy this, I could have had my... by now."
 There are those natural consequences again.
-My daughter was six when she first made these kind of mistakes, and now is much more responsible with how she spends her spending money.
+My daughter was six when she first made this kind of mistake and now is much more responsible for how she spends her spending money.

-Children need to realize the effort that is put in to taking care of a house.
-Giving children age-appropriate chores is a good way to teach this, plus it teaches children how to be responsible for their own things.
-It will give them confidence that they helped contribute to having the household run smoothly.
+Children need to realize the effort of taking care of a house.
+Giving children age-appropriate chores is an excellent way to teach this, plus it teaches children how to be responsible for their things.
+It will provide them with confidence that they helped contribute to having the household run smoothly.

-Chores do not have to be a set item they do each day, but could be things you assign them as they need done.
-For instance, "Tommy, the garbage is full, please take it out."
+Chores do not have to be a set item they do each day but could be things you assign them as needed.
+For instance, "Tommy, the garbage is full; please take it out."
 This is a chore.
 The child is responsible for the well-functioning of the home.

 In our household, my daughter has set chores she is expected to do each day.
 She earns money for doing her chores: a dollar per day.
-To earn that dollar she must do it with a good attitude and completely.
+To make that dollar, she must do it with a good attitude and completely.
 In the workplace, you will not get far if you complain through your duties, do not allow complaints from children.

 We choose to give rewards for hard work.
-If she has had a good attitude, has done her chores well and completely for all seven days of the week, she gets a three dollar bonus.
+If she has had the right attitude, has done her chores well, and completely for all seven days of the week, she gets a three dollar bonus.
 Therefore, she can make up to ten dollars a week.
-A bad attitude or missed chore for one day, she only receives six dollars.
-We are careful not to call the money she has earned through doing her chores as an allowance.
-She is not entitled to it, she earned it.
-Rewards are an important part of raising children, whether it be a thoughful praise or a material thing.
+A bad attitude or missed chore for one day; she only receives six dollars.
+We are careful not to call the money she has earned through doing her duties as an allowance.
+She is not entitled to it; she earned it.
+Rewards are an essential part of raising children, whether it be thoughtful praise or a material thing.

 I am a huge fan of charts.
-We often make charts for my daughter's chores.
-This helps remind her what is expected.
-Also, there is a sense of accomplishment when you are able to check off each box in the row.
+We often make charts for my daughter's chores, which reminds her of what is expected.
+Also, there is a sense of accomplishment when you can check off each box in the row.

-Reward charts are extremely helpful for the younger ages, although can be utilized for older children as well.
+Reward charts are beneficial for the younger ages, although they can be utilized for older children as well.
 There are many ways you can use reward charts to help a child learn responsibility, such as charts that track: